Un oiseau qui meurt as translated in 'The Little Prince', |

 Grammars of Mandarin Chinese, at least those written for the layman, will tell you that the 'present progressive' (English 'is dying'), can be expressed in a couple of ways:

 Theoretically, the two can be used together (正在死着 zhèng zài sǐ-zhe) and the whole thing can be further emphasised by adding 呢 ne: 正在死着呢 zhèng zài sǐ-zhe ne.
 I will leave the acceptability of these forms to native speakers to judge.
-The fact is, however, that only one translator actually uses any of these forms in translating un oiseau qui meurt.
+The fact is, however, that only one translator actually uses anything like these forms (the form used is 正在死去 zhèng zài sǐ qù) in translating un oiseau qui meurt.

 1. Grammatical nature of the verb 死 sǐ 'to die:

-Chinese tends not to treat the verb 死 sǐ 'to die' as a process that takes place over a period of time.
-Instead, 死 sǐ is something that happens instantaneously.
-Therefore, a person who is 'dying' is conceptually not a person who is in the process of dying, but a person who is 'about to die', or who is on 'on the brink of death'.
-In purely colloquial speech, 'He is dying' is likely to be expressed as 他快要死了 tā kuài yào sǐ le 'he is about to die'.
+Chinese tends to treat the verb 死 sǐ 'to die' as a change of state that takes place at a point in time, not a process that occurs over a period of time.
+Therefore, a person who is 'dying' is conceptually seen not a person who is in the process of dying, but a person who is 'about to die', or who is on 'on the brink of death'.
+In purely colloquial speech, 'He is dying' might be expressed as 他快要死了 tā kuài yào sǐ le 'he is about to die'.

-2. The nature of qui meurt as an attributive form:
+2. The nature of qui meurt as an attributive clause:

 un oiseau qui meurt 'a bird which dies' |